Selling Land to Developers

 Preparing your land for sale

 Just as you would stage a home, land requires preparation to make it "development-ready."
-This includes clearing any title defects, compiling a preliminary due diligence package (with any existing surveys, environmental reports, and entitlement documents), clearly marking boundaries with a licensed surveyor, and ensuring documented legal ingress and egress.
+This includes clearing any title defects (old liens, unreleased deeds of trust, or chain of title gaps that will surface during the buyer's title examination), compiling a preliminary due diligence package (with any existing surveys, environmental reports, and entitlement documents), clearly marking boundaries with a licensed surveyor if they're in question, and ensuring documented legal ingress and egress.

 Legal Considerations in Land Sales

 This is where expert guidance becomes non-negotiable.
-Let's dissect the core legal components.
+Let's dissect the core legal components that define every land transaction in The Triangle.

 Zoning and Land Use Regulations